wp-plugins/gregs-threaded-comment-numbering/readme.txt

 = New in This Version =

 * Increased support for hierarchical numbering of threaded comments from 2 levels up to the full 10 levels deep supported by WordPress.
-[Existing users: Please be sure to visit your options and settings, as your maximum threading depth will be set to '1' by the update.]

 * 'Jumble Count' mode if you'd like your numbers to match the order in which comments were received, rather than the order in which they are displayed.